tikalk/commandcar/README.md

 # Using commandcar

 A fresh commandcar install is a powerful yet empty skeleton.
-In order to make commandcar usable you first need to `load` or `install` an API definition.
+In order to make commandcar usable you first need to `load` or `install` an API definition, and that's how you extend its power.

 Basically, you `load` your own API definitions, and when you `install`, you install an API definition that another generous developer had already defined and pushed to the commandcar repository.

 # Installing an API